SymfonyCasts/testing/sfcasts/ep1/github-service-part-2.md

 # GitHub Service: Implementation

 Now that we have an idea of what we need to do in our `GithubService`.
-Let's add some logic inside the service to fetch the issues from the `dino-park` repository using GitHub's API.
+Let's add some logic inside the service to fetch our issues from the `dino-park` repository using GitHub's API.

+## Add the client and make a request
 Move into the terminal and run

 ```terminal